Cardiothoracic Surgery of New York

 - Congestive heart failure

-Coronary Artery Bypass Surgery: On and Off Pump - Coronary artery bypass graft (CABG) is perhaps the best-known type of cardiac surgery.
+Coronary Artery Bypass Surgery: On and Off Pump - Coronary artery bypass graft (CABG) is perhaps the best-known type of Cardiothoracic surgery.
 Using portions or grafts of a patient’s own veins or arteries, surgeons provide a new source of blood flow around blocked coronary arteries.
 In on-pump bypass surgery, the surgeon opens the patient’s chest, stops the patient’s heart, and places the patient on a heart-lung machine while the operation takes place.
 In the newer, minimal access, off-pump procedures, surgeons are able to operate directly on the beating heart.

 Valve Repair/Replacement Surgery - Heart valve disease has potentially serious consequences for heart function, often blocking or reversing the natural flow of blood through the heart.
 To treat valve disease, surgeons either repair the patient's valve or replace it with a tissue or mechanical valve.
 Minimally invasive techniques are the preferred approach to valve repair surgery for appropriate candidates.
 In addition, through the Everest II clinical trial, a team at St. Francis is investigating a promising non-invasive, interventional approach to valve repair using the Evalve clip.